AlexandruNst/Final-Year-Dissertation-Project/README.md

 ![image](images/s2_after2.png)

 ### Section 3
 Then finally in section three, the user can drag-and-drop a file containing time series data of the subject's brain activation during simple phyisical activities such as forming a fist.
+The activation is determined by lower or higher level of haemoglobin detected by the infrared scanner.
 The user can then drag the slider to view the brain activation over time.

 ![image](images/s3_after2.png)
 ![image](images/s3_after3.png)